xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vset.md

 `Y` is a specification of the names, and their values, and must be either:

 * a nested vector or scalar, where each element is a name-value pair.
-The name must be a simple character scalar or vector.
+The name must be a simple character vector.
 * a two-element nested array, where the first element is a matrix of names, and the second element is a vector or scalar of value(s).
 If multiple names are specified, and the value is a scalar, the same value is used for all names.

 All names must have nameclass 0, 2, 8 or 9 in the target namespace(s).